 The Lip Balm from Augustinus Bader

 Why I recommend it: Ladies and gentlemen, may I introduce you to the lip balm to end all lip balms.
-This super nourishing one from Augustinus Bader is super clean, vegan, and offers sustainable packaging.
+This super-nourishing pick from Augustinus Bader is clean, vegan, and offers sustainable packaging.
 I love slathering all over my lips at night, in the morning, and just about anytime my pucker needs a little love.
 What’s more?
-This can double as an eye balm, as well.
+This can double as an eye balm as well.
 Told you… wonder balm!

 Why I recommend it: I move around a lot, but the single consistency of my humble abodes seems to be an interest in locales that require an extra bit of hydration infused into my skincare routine.
-And because I’d describe myself as an old soul at heart, I like to keep tradition alive with Kiehl’s.
-(Hey, don’t try to fix what’s definitely not broken, right?).
-I have a tube of their Lip Balm #1 on me at all times (in my purse, on my desk, and strategically stashed away in my glove compartment).
-Smooth and soothed lips, guaranteed.
+(Oregon, Vermont, Chicago… I have a thing for the harsh weather.)

 Three Ships Buttercream Hydrating Lip Mask